 Two types of donation for transplantation are carried out in NSW:

-Ante-mortem interventions (or procedures) are treatments which may be administered before a patient's death, for the purpose of organ donation, which are of no medical benefit to the patient.
-From 26 July 2024, certain ante-mortem interventions are now allowed in NSW.
+Ante-mortem procedures are treatments which may be administered before a patient's death, for the purpose of organ donation, which are of no medical benefit to the patient.
+In NSW, certain ante-mortem procedures are allowed.

 The DonateLife website has information to help you make a decision about organ and tissue donation.
 It also has information on talking with your family about organ and tissue donation.